-As a digital marketer, you will have the opportunity to work on exciting new projects, get involved with advertising campaigns, and show off your creative talents.
+As a digital marketer, you can work on exciting new projects, get involved with advertising campaigns, and show off your creative talents.
 Have we piqued your interest yet?

 But how exactly do you build a successful digital marketing career from the ground up?
 We are glad you asked.
 Below, we provide you with a detailed roadmap on how to become a digital marketer.
 We discuss earning potential, promotional opportunities, and much more.